sara2in/knex-mini-project/README.md

 ***A .ENV file will need to be created in order for this app to work.*** The .DOT file should contain the login information for your Postgres Server in order for this records to be correctly manipulated or accessed.

 The application follows the CRUDL methodology is can be updated via HTTP requests.
-Additionally, you are able to query a specific celebrity within the database by [*BIRTHDAYS/NAME || BIRTHDAYS/FIRST_NAME%20LAST_NAME*] or by their astrological sign by [*BIRTHDAYS?astrologySign={DESIRED SIGN W/ FIRST LETTER CAPITALIZED}*].
+Additionally, you are able to query a specific celebrity within the database by [*BIRTHDAYS/NAME || BIRTHDAYS/FIRST_NAME%20LAST_NAME*] or by any of the other data entries by [*BIRTHDAYS?astrologySign={DESIRED SIGN W/ FIRST LETTER CAPITALIZED}*] as well as additional parameters with an & [*BIRTHDAYS?astrologySign={DESIRED SIGN W/ FIRST LETTER CAPITALIZED}&PARTY_THIS_YEAR={TRUE OR FALSE}*].